sematic-ai/sematic/docs/deploy.md

 arn:aws:iam::aws:policy/AmazonS3FullAccess
 ```

-then set the name of your bucket in your Sematic server settings:
+then set the name of your bucket in your Sematic user settings:

 ```
-$ sematic server-settings set AWS_S3_BUCKET <bucket-name>
+$ sematic settings set AWS_S3_BUCKET <bucket-name>
 ```

 #### Container registry